Bogota Resident on Eco-Architecture & Politics of Building with “Poor People’s Wood”

 Last Updated on

-Simón Vélez of Bogota Colombia is a prize-winning architect and the most eminent proponent of bamboo as an essential building component.
+Simon Velez is a prize-winning architect from Bogota Colombia and the most eminent proponent of bamboo as an essential building component.
 Simón has created joinery systems that utilize bamboo as a permanent structural element in both residential and commercial structures.
 To date, Simón has designed bamboo buildings in Germany, France, the United States, Brazil, Mexico, China, Jamaica, Colombia, Panama, Ecuador, and India.

 Simón participated in designing Crosswaters Ecolodge, the first ecotourism destination in China in the forests of Nankun Shan Mountain Reserve, in the Guangdong Province.
 The project received the American Society of Landscape Architects 2006 Analysis and Planning Award of Honor.
 In 2009 Simón received The Principal Prince Claus Award for his contribution to a positive interaction between culture and development.